LakshminathKopparti/TimeTableBuilder/README.md

 ---

-*Developed by Lokesh Sathish (f20220732@hyderabad.bits-pilani.ac.in) as part of the OOPS course at BITS Pilani.*
+*Developed by LakshminathKopparti as part of the OOPS course at BITS Pilani.*